 After the application and Agreement documents are submitted and ADOT grants the award, successful applicants will receive an Exhibit A form that defines the project(s) award description, Agreement eligibility dates, funding participation and match requirements.
-Exhibit A documents do not require an applicant's signature unless the award amount in the Exhibit A exceeds the amount of funding requested in the application.
+Exhibit A documents do not require an applicant's signature unless the award amount in the Exhibit A exceeds the amount of funding requested in the application or when additional funds are added to the award.